Camp Fire’s teen summer programs are all about giving back, building skills, practicing leadership and having fun!

 Designed specifically for rising 7th-12th graders, our Service Challenges, Junior Counselor opportunities, and other teen programs allow participants to gain valuable volunteer, leadership, and job training experience...all in a fun group environment with friends.
 These programs foster communication and teamwork skills, give youth a chance to unplug from technology, connect with their community, explore, grow, and challenge themselves.

-Our community needs us now more than ever!
-During this Service Challenge, teens will participate in a different volunteer project with local non-profit organizations each day.
-We will focus on helping Central Oregon through the current COVID-19 crisis, by providing whatever services are most needed.
-This is a great opportunity to gain community service hours, learn about the issues affecting our community, and discover how young people can make a difference.
+Service Challenges are awesome opportunities for teens to give back to their community in a fun group environment.
+Teens will participate in a different volunteer project with local non-profit organizations each day.
+Participants will gain community service hours, learn about the issues affecting our community, and discover how young people can make a difference.

 *Each Service Challenge throughout the summer will feature different volunteer projects.
 Youth are encouraged and welcome to participate in more than one!

-The SummerKids Junior Counselor program is designed to give teens practical work experience while exploring their leadership styles and discovering how to flex their strengths.
-JC's will become role models for younger campers, while still enjoying the fun traditions, songs and games of summer camp.
-The program lasts for three weeks in total: 1 week of training July 6th-9th, and a subsequent 2 full weeks (5 consecutive days each) of service to SummerKids (service weeks are flexible and chosen by the participant during the registration process).
+The SummerKids Junior Counselor (JC) Internship program is designed to give teens practical work experience while learning dynamic leadership skills, practicing general responsibilities and expectations of being an employee, and acting as role models for younger campers.
+The program lasts for three weeks in total: 1 week of training July 6th-9th, and a subsequent 2 full weeks (5 consecutive days each) of practicum hours at SummerKids (practicum weeks are flexible and assigned at the start of training).

 SummerKids Youth Leaders is tailored for teens to add their ideas and voice to all aspects of SummerKids camp.
-They will have the opportunity to create and lead activities, songs and games for younger campers based on the week’s theme of What Would Indiana Jones Do?
+They will have the opportunity to create and lead activities, songs and games for younger campers based on the week’s theme of The Amazing Race.
 They will use these experiences to build and reflect on leadership qualities and teamwork skills all while celebrating summer with their peers.

 Learn leadership and teamwork skills, while having fun at camp!
 The CIT program provides great experience that teens can draw from as they apply for jobs, hone their own camp counselor skills, or even apply to colleges.
 Each CIT is assigned to a small group to assist the camp counselor in all activities, as well as lead songs and games with the other CITs.

-Many of our teen programs will take youth off campus and into the community, but daily drop off and pick up will be at our SummerKids camp site at Ponderosa Elementary unless otherwise specified by the group facilitator.
+Many of our teen programs will take youth off campus and into the community, but daily drop off and pick up will be at our SummerKids camp site at a local elementary school unless otherwise specified by the group facilitator.
 Any alternate drop off and pick up locations will be communicated in advance.

 Thanks to grant support specific to teen engagement, we are able to offer these programs on a sliding scale basis.
 The full price reflects the true cost of the program.
 The sliding scale options are possible due to grant support.
 In an effort to make our programs accessible to as many people as possible, please choose the highest amount you can afford on the sliding scale.